cosminneamtiu02/SwiftDeploy-G5K/experiments-runner/README.md

 ## Phase details

-- instantiate
 - Runs `manual-machine-start.sh` (validates SSH) or `automatic-machine-start.sh` (stub; exits 2).
-- prepare
 - Creates the remote tree under `~/experiments_node/on-machine/` and uploads `run-batch.sh` and collection scripts.
 - Persists env vars with `write-env.sh`.
 Package installation from config has been removed; perform any dependency setup inside your image or manually.
-- delegate
 - `on-fe/experiments-delegator.sh` selects up to N TODO lines from the params file using a tracker `*_tracker.txt` (same folder).
 - Uploads a `commands.pending` file to the remote bootstrap folder and calls `on-machine/run-batch.sh` with `--parallel N`.
 - Streams remote logs from `~/experiments_node/on-machine/logs/`
     (use `--no-stream` to disable).
-- collect
-  - Default `csnn_collection.sh` concatenates all `*.txt` under the machine path into `collected_results.txt` inside the FE path.
-  - Note: By default, this runs on the machine; pull results to your FE if needed via `scp`.
+- Phase 4 now drives a reusable collector pipeline: prescan → quickcheck →
+    enumeration → copy.
+- Remote helpers live in `pipeline/phases/phase-collection/remote-tools/` and are uploaded automatically per run.
+- Default `csnn_collection.sh` remains available for manual use, but the controller primarily relies on lookup rules + file transfer directives defined in the config JSON.

 ## Delegation & tracker behavior

 - The tracker file is `${params_file%.txt}_tracker.txt` next to your params file.
 - TODO lines = params minus tracker (exact string match after trimming and removing comments).
-- If fewer than N TODO lines remain, only those are run (including 0, in which case the delegator exits with a friendly message).
+- If fewer than N TODO lines remain, only those are run.
+When the count is zero, the delegator exits with a friendly message.

 ## Logs and where to look